Samsung Galaxy Buds2 Pro Review

 Customization

 The Pro earbuds' operating system is trickier than their fit.
 To start, the Wear App isn't supported by Apple products.
 You can pair them with a Mac or iPhone via Bluetooth, but then you won't be able to access the earbuds' numerous features.
-The app allows for manual equalization (EQ) adjustments to the frequency response curve, letting you customize the treble, mid, and bass levels.
-There are only six settings though, fewer than other options we've tried.
-That said, the sound is pretty darn good already.
+The app allows for manual equalization (EQ) adjustments to the frequency response curve, letting you customize the treble, mid, and bass levels with manual sliders or a one of six preset options.

 There is an active noise cancellation and an ambient sound mode, which pipes in ambient sounds so you can be aware of your surroundings.
+This is especially useful when you're in a busy office and need to respond to colleagues or somewhere like an airport where you need to hear announcements.
 They also have a voice detection feature that lowers the volume automatically when you start speaking so you can carry on a conversation.

 The 360 audio feature is a surround sound function that's meant to make your experience more immersive.
 It isn't very effective compared to similar features in other earbuds.
 You can also access some of Google's AI features with the right device, including a real-time language translation assistant.
 The app also includes a fit check to ensure optimal sound and noise cancellation, and a location feature to help you find misplaced earbuds.